Sigmmma/c20/src/content/h1/map/readme.md

 * https://opencarnage.net/

 ## HaloNet
-The [HaloNet.net map repository][halonet-repo] is a large resource of downloadable Halo maps which supports automatic map downloads by client mods like HAC2 and Chimera.
+The [HaloNet.net map repository][halonet-repo] is a large resource of downloadable Halo maps which supports automatic map downloads by client mods like HAC2 and [Chimera][] .
 Mods can use the [Map Download Protocol][halonet-dl] to automatically retrieve maps when the player joins a server and does not have the map previously downloaded.

 [os-maps]: https://haloce3.com/category/downloads/open-sauce-maps/
 [halonet-repo]: http://maps.halonet.net/maplist.php